Home Compare KNEBV.HE vs NOC

 KONE Oyj vs Northrop Grumman: Which Stock Looks Stronger in 2026?

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (KNEBV.HE: STOXX 600, NOC: Russell 1000).
+Peer scores are normalised within each company's primary universe (KNEBV.HE: STOXX 600, NOC: S&P 500).

-This is not just a one-metric split: both stability and valuation materially support the lead.
+The lead is spread across growth and valuation, rather than sitting in one isolated gap.
 Northrop Grumman Corporation leads by 23 points on the overall comparison score.

 Trajectory Similarity